rifaterdemsahin/ai-security-course/3_UI/Cards/input_sanitization.md

 - question : 🧼 input sanitization
+- hint : Think about cleaning and validating data before it reaches AI models
 - answer : A security technique that validates and cleans input data before it reaches the AI model to prevent malicious inputs and reduce attack surface